aliabbasjaffri/flask-boilerplate/README.md

 # For the following error, check if the correct user has control over nginx to talk to the api
 connect() to unix:/opt/api/app.sock failed (*: Permission denied) while connecting to upstream
 ```
-## TODO
-- verify certificate serving on secure port
-- Add py linter such as flake8
-- Verify if all 12 factor app rules are being followed